How do young people get jobs?

 Much of this activity is unrecorded in employment statistics.
 Temporary and unpaid work placements agreed between individual employers and those who seek work experience, sometimes mediated by educational or policy organisations or temporary agencies, are rarely monitored.
 How effective are they in promoting more stable labour market integration of young job-seekers?
 Where and when do they lead on to career opportunities?
 What is the balance of benefit between employers and the young workers?
 How far do such experiences increase or reduce equality of opportunity?

-The aim of this project is to conduct detailed interdisciplinary research to address these questions within the socio-economic contexts in which young people currently compete for employment.
+The aim of this project has been to conduct detailed interdisciplinary research to address these questions within the socio-economic contexts in which young people currently compete for employment.

 Project team members: